Efficient Human-in-the-Loop Optimization via Priors Learned from User Models: Introduction

-Recent work has attempted to mitigate this limitation by incorporating prior data from past users to initialize or guide the optimization process, a concept known as transfer learning or meta-learning.
-Prior data was used for example to construct a prior surrogate model \cite{doi:10.1177/26339137241241313}, to construct a series of prior models and aggregate them via a weighted-sum approach \cite{10.1145/3613904.3642071}, or, most recently to construct an adaptive surrogate model using Bayesian neural networks \cite{liao2025continual} on which the HILO approach was then trained before deployment to end-users.
-These works demonstrated that augmenting HILO with prior knowledge is a viable path toward solving the cold-start issue.
+Recent work has attempted to enhance the adaptation efficiency by incorporating prior data from past users to initialize or guide the optimization process, a concept known as transfer learning or meta-learning.
+For example, previous works have explored constructing a single surrogate model based on all the previous users' evaluation results \cite{doi:10.1177/26339137241241313}, storing a series of separate prior user models and aggregated them via a weighted-sum approach during deployment \cite{10.1145/3613904.3642071}, or maintaining an adaptive surrogate model using Bayesian neural networks to accumulate growing data \cite{liao2025continual}.
+These works demonstrated that augmenting HILO with prior experience is a viable and general path toward solving the cold-start issue.
 However, a key bottleneck remains: the reliance on real human data.
-Prior transfer- or meta-learning–based methods require data from at least 10 users to be effective \cite{doi:10.1177/26339137241241313, 10.1145/3613904.3642071}, which can be prohibitively expensive or impractical.
+Prior transfer- or meta-learning–based methods require data from at least ten users to be effective \cite{doi:10.1177/26339137241241313, 10.1145/3613904.3642071}, which can be prohibitively expensive or impractical.
 Moreover, any changes to the interaction task or interface require fresh rounds of data collection, severely limiting scalability.
-This motivates us to ask: \emph{Is it possible to train computational optimizers for higher online efficiency, yet, without relying on real human data?}
+This motivates a fundamental question: \emph{Is it possible to train computational optimizers for higher online efficiency, yet, without relying on real human data?}